 So what determines a child’s face-reading abilities?

-Around the world, from Canada (Mao and Maurer 2010) to Italy (Mancini et al 2013) to Japan (Naruse et al 2013), researchers have confirmed that children become more accurate as they get older.
+Around the world, from Canada (Mao and Maurer 2010) to the Netherlands (deBordes et al 2021) to Italy (Mancini et al 2013) to Japan (Naruse et al 2013), researchers have confirmed that children become more accurate as they get older.

 What can we do to help kids read faces?

 Research suggests that parents can have an important impact on the development of emotion recognition in young children.
-Here are some evidence-based ideas.
+Here are some evidence-based tips.

 1. Be a “mind-minded” parent — a caregiver who engages kids in insightful talk about emotions.